NGNT/voxmapper/README.md

 # Voxmapper

-Voxmapper is a simple but powerful tool for modding Teardown.
-It generates textures and grass maps using a variety of noise algorithms.
+Voxmapper is a powerful tool for modding Teardown.
+It generates heightmaps, textures, and grass maps using a variety of advanced noise algorithms and terrain generation techniques.
-Built with a clean GUI, it lets you craft custom heightmaps and textures for your Teardown maps easily and flawlessly.
+Built with a modern, intuitive GUI, it lets you craft custom terrain features for your Teardown maps with precise control and real-time preview capabilities.

 ![main GUI](https://cdn.nostrcheck.me/e3a008056fad8196be4b8315386ba2079eb9794900066d8424b8d0cbe579c573.png)
 ![output](https://cdn.nostrcheck.me/46025249f65d47dddb0f17d93eb8b0a32d97fe3189c6684bbd33136a0a7e0424/6c74d2920207b6e6fe8c132e5a4ea677df227bd965815ac3d5886f458718c7a5.webp)